Seattle Seahawks vs. Minnesota Vikings NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Home and road insights

-- At home last season, Minnesota had two wins against the spread and was 3-5 overall.
+- Minnesota covered the spread twice at home, and was 3-5 overall there, last year.

-- At home last season, the Vikings had one win ATS (1-6) as 2-point underdogs or more.
+- At home last year, the Vikings had one win ATS (1-6) as 2-point underdogs or greater.

-- Last season, in eight home games, Minnesota hit the over seven times.
+- In eight games at home last year, Minnesota went over the total seven times.

-- Seattle had two wins against the spread, and was 5-3 overall, away from home last season.
+- Seattle was 5-3 overall, with two wins against the spread, away from home last season.

-- Away from home, the Seahawks had one win ATS (1-5) as 2-point favorites or more.
+- The Seahawks had one win ATS (1-5) away from home as 2-point favorites or more.

-- In eight away games last year, Seattle went over the total four times.
+- In four of eight road games last year, Seattle went over the total.

 Powered by Data Skrive.